Pinlyu3/LRLoop/vignettes/Custom_GRNs.md

                                                           rtf_cutoff = hyperparameter_list$ltf_cutoff)
 ```

-## Convert to mouse genes, if needed
+## Convert to mouse genes, if neededYing Xin

 ``` r
 lr_network = lr_network %>% mutate(from = convert_human_to_mouse_symbols(from), to = convert_human_to_mouse_symbols(to)) %>% drop_na()